FurkanCodes/konvertit/README.md

 The performance is dependent on your computers' power.
 There might be some bugs while converting.

+## TODO
+Make it completely Typesafe,
+Convert trancoding logic into its own Hook

 ## Getting Started

 First, run the development server: